Alasdair-Macindoe/froidurepin/runtimes.md

 **Note**: All runtimes are in msec.
 These are calculated using GAPs built-in [Runtime](https://www.gap-system.org/Manuals/doc/ref/chap7.html#X792BA9A67E64CDED) function.
 This is inherently imperfect because the method itself takes time to run.

-If core limitations were necessary they were done so using HPC-GAP's launch parameters eg `-P x`.
+If core limitations were necessary they were done so using HPC-GAP's launch parameters eg `-P x` or `-P 1 -S`.

 ## Implementation Version 1